 With a signature sound that has influenced many young rappers that have followed in his footsteps, Future and his music have been having a heavy impact on airwaves since 2011.
 Born Nayvadius DeMun Wilburn in Atlanta, Georgia, in 1983, Future is recognized as one of the founders of both the trap music and "mumble rap" music genres.
 Known for his hypnotic beats, often-cryptic lyrics and unique vocal delivery, Future's music takes the old adage of "sex, drugs and rock and roll" and transforms it through a 21st-century trap-music filter.
 Future has been nominated for several music awards, including American Music Awards, BET Awards, Billboard Music Awards, MTV Video Music Awards and more.
 He was awarded the Best Rap Performance Grammy Award in 2019 for his performance on "King's Dead," alongside Kendrick Lamar, Jay Rock and James Blake.

-Future HendrixFuture released several mixtapes between 2010 and 2011.
+Future released several mixtapes between 2010 and 2011.
 His first slice of mainstream notoriety came in 2011, with his co-writing of and guest verse on "Racks" by rapper YC.
 "Racks" reached No. 4 on the Billboard US Hot Rap Songs chart and No. 42 on the US Billboard Hot 100.
 Future signed with Epic Records in September of 2011 and began to attract the attention of many well-known hip hop music publications, including XXL and The FADER.
 The rapper's debut studio album, Pluto, was released in April 2012.
 Pluto received a generally warm reception, and a few of its singles peaked in the lower half of the US Billboard Hot 100 chart.
 That same year, Future began to expand his musical influence into the pop music world by writing, producing and providing vocals on Rihanna's "Loveeeeeee Song" from her Unapologetic album.
 His second studio album, Honest, debuted at No. 2 on the Billboard US Hot 100 chart, shifting 53,000 units.
 Honest boasted features from many big names in hip hop, including Kanye West, Wiz Khalifa, Pusha T, Pharrell and André 3000.
 "Karate Chop," "I Won," "Honest," "Sh*t" and "Move That Dope" were released as singles from the album.
 "Move That Dope" was named No. 4 on Rolling Stone's list of the "50 Best Songs of 2014."

-Where can I buy Future tickets?As the world's leading ticket marketplace, StubHub makes the process of buying tickets to see any artist simple and easy.
+As the world's leading ticket marketplace, StubHub makes the process of buying tickets to see any artist simple and easy.
 Check out StubHub now to grab your tickets for the next Future tour.

 Future delivers high-energy performances that get crowds moving, dancing, singing and rapping at the top of their lungs.
 You can expect to get thrown around a bit in one of his concert's signature mosh pits or just enjoy the visual and aural spectacle of advanced lighting setups and high-quality bass-booming audio production.

-What songs can I expect on the setlist of a Future concert?The setlist for a Future concert will include many of the artist's hottest trap songs.
+The setlist for a Future concert will include many of the artist's hottest trap songs.
 Concertgoers may enjoy "Diamonds Dancing," "Move That Dope," "Mask Off," "Racks," "Jumpman," "F*ck Up Some Commas," "Top Off" and "Bugatti" just to name a few.

-Are there Future concerts near me?Future tours regularly, and StubHub is the premiere ticket marketplace to purchase your Future tickets.
+Future tours regularly, and StubHub is the premiere ticket marketplace to purchase your Future tickets.
 The Legendary Nights Tour 2019 is a nationwide tour co-headlined by Future and Meek Mill.
 The pair of rappers will perform at a variety of venues across the country, including Austin360 Ampitheater, Mandalay Bay Events Center and more.

-Has Future ever collaborated with Drake?Yes.
+Yes.
 The two collaborated on the mixtape What a Time to be Alive, and they also co-headlined the Summer Sixteen Tour in 2016.